commercialhaskell/stack/doc/configure/yaml/non-project.md

 Skips checking for the Stack-supplied MSYS2 (and installing that MSYS2, if it is not installed) when Stack is setting up the environment.

+To prevent installation of MSYS2, if it is not installed, see the documentation for the [`install-msys`](#install-msys) configuration option.

 ~~~yaml
 skip-msys: true